-Does your child act like loud noises are the worst thing to ever happen to him?
-Like the tag on the back of his shirt makes that shirt unwearable?
-Or is it almost the opposite – does he not seem to feel pain, even when feeling pain might slow him down when he’s hurt and needs to slow down?
+Does your child act like loud noises are the worst thing to ever happen to them?
+Like the tag on the back of their shirt makes that shirt unwearable?
+Or is it almost the opposite – does they not seem to feel pain, even when feeling pain might slow them down when they're hurt and needs to slow down?

 What are sensory processing issues?

 Many children with ASD also have sensory processing problems or concerns.
 Research suggests that sensory processing issues aren’t part of autism, and are instead a separate concern, but they’re common in children who have neurological disorders, including ASD as well as dyslexia, Tourette syndrome, multiple sclerosis, and others.

 Sensory processing problems happen when the brain has trouble processing all of the information it’s getting.
 Most of the time, most people are getting different input from each of their five senses – sight, hearing, smell, taste, and touch.
 The ability to take these inputs in, figure out if they’re important, and then filter them out of conscious thought if they’re not, is what gives the brain the ability to focus.
 Children with sensory processing concerns may have a harder time filtering out discomfort, or may “hear” certain sensations much more loudly than other people do.